EricBrown3/pipelines/update/README.md

 ## Pipeline
 Pipeline have stages.

-Pipeline produces their results from the result of all their stages.
+Pipeline creates their results from the result of all their stages.

 ## Stage
-Each stage produces params from the pipeline's params and current stage results.
+Each stage creates params from the pipeline's params and current stage results.

 This allows passing the results for one pipline stage as the params for another.

 # Usage
-Produce results allows for "synchronization" points.

 Stages can execute pipelines; we refer to this as "nesting" pipelines.